mturchin/hmobile-healthMarketPlace/README.md

 You can use Visual Studio 2017 to compile this project.

-Swagger implementation is already there. <root url>/swagger You may need to run Install-Package Swashbuckle.AspNetCore.Swagger -Version 4.0.1 from Packager Console.
+Swagger implementation is already there.
+You can navigate using <root url>/swagger.
+You may need to run Install-Package Swashbuckle.AspNetCore.Swagger -Version 4.0.1 from Packager Console.

 The database script "hackathon-health-DB-DBScript.sql" can be used to create a SQL database.
 This can be installed in SQL Azure or SQL Server Standard.